-Married Margaret Medcalf at Carleton-in-Craven, near Skipton, Yorkshire, on 12th June 1759.
-Father of Isabel (see below).
+He married Margaret Medcalf at St Mary's parish church, Carleton-in-Craven, on 12th June 1759.

 Isabel was christened at Carleton on 9th November 1760.
-At the age of 19 she had an illegitimate son, who was christened Joseph Padget on 2nd April 1780, at Carleton.
+At the age of 19 she had an illegitimate son, the father being Joseph Padget, a wool comber of Keighley.
+Their son was christened Joseph Padget on 2nd April 1780, at Carleton.
 It is not clear from the parish register entry whether the name Padget was intended as a surname or a middle name, but he subsequently used his mother's name of Roberts.
+A bastardy bond obliged Joseph to pay towards the upkeep of his son.

 He married Rebecca Cockshott at Gargrave on 12th January 1801.
 Joseph and Rebecca had three children, all baptised at Gargrave: